joanseg/The-Positioning-Manual/chapters/11-Risk.md

 Again, I've listed these three decision making heuristics in order from lowest to highest risk: Find Your Head Start, Find Your People, and Test an Entrepreneurial Thesis.
 In Chapter 12 I'll bring these concepts of risk profile and decision making style together into a simple process you can follow to get closer to deciding how your business could specialize and get started building a great market position.
 So that means we need to do one more thing in this chapter, which is get a handle on your risk profile.

-## Risk Self-Assessment
+# Risk Self-Assessment

 {TODO: build a version of my current risk assessment that doesn't include the DiSC profile and automate it so that it calculates risk score and sends that back to folks who take it, and link book readers to that version.}

-## Chapter Summary
+#Chapter Summary

 If we perceived risk more accurately, we'd probably all embrace more of it.
+If we all embraced more of it, we'd maximize our potential for earning or impact over our working careers.

 As you're thinking about the ideas of risk profile, the missionary/mercenary & craftsman/entrepreneur spectrums, and the Find Your Head Start, Find Your People/Opportunity, and Entrepreneurial Thesis decision making heuristics, try to look at these as tools to gain insight into yourself rather than actual or desired forms of _social status_.